plexoos/offline-hft/README.md

     ln -s ../star-offline-hft/StRoot/StHftPool
     ln -s ../star-offline-hft/StRoot/StiScan

-If desired other CVS modules from star-offline-hft can be linked in a similar way.
+If desired other CVS modules from `star-offline-hft/` can be linked in a similar way.

 Some official modules in CVS have changes not in the repository.
 One can copy them from the following locations:

     cp -r -L /star/institutions/bnl_me/smirnovd/public/star-soft/StRoot/StarGenerator .